romanvm/django-tinymce4-lite/docs/test.rst

 To use the test project, first you need to install the necessary dependencies::

-  $ pip install -r test_requirements.txt
+  $ pip install -r requirements.txt

 Then you need to create the test database::